-Napoletana – New Have Style pizza – tomatoes, anchovies and grated cheese.
+Napoletana – New Haven Style pizza – tomatoes, anchovies, and grated cheese.

-Neapolitan – original pizza from Naples, Italy, very different than New Haven Style but the originator of pizza.
-00 flour, high heat (900 degrees), 60-90 sec. bake.
+Neapolitan – The original pizza from Naples, Italy.
+It is very different from New Haven Style pizza.
+Neapolitan pizza is made with 00 flour, high heat (900 degrees), 60-90 sec. bake.

 San Marzano Tomato – Tomatoes that are grown in the volcanic soil of San Marzano, Italy.
 They are ideal for use in pizza sauce due to their low sugar content and juicy flesh.

-Sauseech – how we say sausage in New Haven.
+Sauseech – Ho we say sausage in New Haven.

-The Pizza Gavones – 3 lifelong friends who do a comedy show reviewing pizzerias in the United States.
-They review the pizza, the place and the personality.
+The Pizza Gavones – Originally a comedy trio, now run by the Polish Pizzalio.
+The Pizza Gavones review the pizza, the place, and the personality.
 They also create New Haven Style pizza cooking videos.

-Wood fired oven – an oven that uses 100% dried wood to bake an apizza pie.
+Wood-fired oven – A oven that uses 100% dried wood to bake an apizza pie.

-Wooster Street – famous street in New Haven were many pizzerias, bakeries and Italian shops existed.
-Predominately held Italian people back in the day.
-Currently it is home to Sally’s, Pepe’s, Libby’s, Consiglio’s, Zenelli and Trescalina Restaurants among others.
+Wooster Street – At the heart of New Haven’s Little Italy lies Wooster Street.
+Wooster Street is home to many pizzerias, bakeries, and Italian shops.
+Currently, it is home to Sally’s, Pepe’s, Libby’s, Consiglio’s, Zenelli, and Trescalina Restaurants among others.